The University of Chicago Library

 Teaching and learning support includes reference services, course reserves, library instruction and curriculum support, bibliographic management software, and technology-equipped classrooms and technical expertise.

 - Law librarians instruct students in first-year and advanced legal research and writing courses.

-- eCUIP: K-12 outreach program brings faculty-produced content to the Chicago Public Schools.
+- eCUIP: a K-12 outreach program hosted by the Library brings faculty-produced content to the Chicago Public Schools.